IBM/pfloat/README.md

 each pfloat type as a function of the related ranges:
 ![pfloat formats overview](./doc/graphs/pfloatSummary.png "Figure 1: pfloat formats overview") Figure 1: pfloat formats overview

+The [./doc](./doc) directory contains the full set of pfloat type visualizations.

 As one can easily appreciate from the figure above, the resolution (= number of mantissa bits) is optimized for numbers close to 1.0.